2. Information collected and how it is used

 - User communications – When a user sends email or other communications to MediaCore, MediaCore may retain those communications in order to process the user’s inquiries, respond to user requests and improve MediaCore’s services.
 MediaCore may use the user’s email address to communicate with the user about MediaCore’s services.

-- Usage – When accessing the Services, MediaCore may record information about usage of the site, such as the channels, groups and favorites the user subscribes to, which other users are communicated with, the videos watched, the frequency and size of data transfers, and information displayed about a user as well as information clicked on in the Services (including UI elements, settings).
+- Usage – When accessing the Services, MediaCore may record information about usage of the site, such as the collections, groups and favorites (likes) the user subscribes to, which other users are communicated with, the videos watched, the frequency and size of data transfers, and information displayed about a user as well as information clicked on in the Services (including UI elements, settings).
 If a user is logged in, MediaCore may associate that information with the user’s MediaCore Account.
 This is done explicitly and exclusively to improve the quality of the Service to Client.

 2.3 Unless otherwise specified in the Order Form, the data from the Services will be hosted and/or stored inside of the United States of America.